 - thus, also) a prophet, priest or teacher.

-It means messenger and that is what is being spoken of also in Hebrews.
+and that is what is being spoken of also in Hebrews.
 He turns His messengers into spirit beings and his servants, who are the same messengers, into flames of fire (fire purifies and gives light).
 One of the problems with understanding this verse is unscriptural beliefs about angels.
 According to the Bible angels are our older brothers.
 We were created lower than them for a time but will be like them eventually.
 When Christ explained the Kingdom of God He explained it in terms of angelic behaviour i.e. marry and not marry.

 .
 The word for sent forth